compasjs/compas/docs/features/file-handling.md

 ## Saving files

-`@compas/store` comes with
+`@compas/store` comes with [Postgres and S3](/features/postgres-and-s3.html)
-[Postgres and minio](/features/postgres-and-minio.html) which we let work together in the various utilities for files.
+which we combine in the various utilities for working with files.

-### `createOrUpdateFile`
+### `fileCreateOrUpdate`

-Creates a new file and stores it in both Postgres and Minio (S3).
+Creates a new file and stores it in both Postgres and S3.
 If an existing `id` is provided the file is overwritten.
 This function only requires a file name and the source and is able to infer `contentType` and `contentLength`.
 If `allowedContentTypes` is provided, an error will be thrown if the inferred content type is not one of the allowed content types.